-Pain Management: Myofascial Pain Syndrome (Muscle Pain)
+Myofascial Pain Syndrome

-- Introduction to myofascial pain
+- What is myofascial pain syndrome?

-- What causes myofascial pain?
+- What are causes and risk factors for myofascial pain syndrome?

-- How is myofascial pain diagnosed?
+- How is myofascial pain syndrome diagnosed?

-- How is myofascial pain treated?
+- What is the treatment for myofascial pain syndrome?

 - Patient Comments: Myofascial Pain Syndrome - Causes